sapcc/terraform-provider-ccloud/website/docs/r/arc_job_v1.html.markdown

 * `execute` - (Required) Execute a regular script or a binary from the remote tar archive.
 The `execute` object structure is documented below.
-Conflicts with `chef_zero`.
+Conflicts with `chef`.
 Changing this forces a new resource to be created.

-* `chef_zero` - (Required) Execute a Chef Zero automation.
-The `chef_zero`
-  object structure is documented below.
+* `chef` - (Required) Execute a Chef Zero automation.
+The `chef` object structure is documented below.
 Conflicts with `execute`.
 Changing this forces a new resource to be created.

 * `triggers` - (Optional) A map of arbitrary strings that, when changed, will force the Arc Job to re-execute.